 Ideal duration is 10-15 minutes.

-This is the second stage of the breath meditation and it should be practiced only after you have practiced the first level for a few days.
+This breath meditation should be practiced once you have practiced the first 2 exercises for a few days.

-In this deep breathing meditation, we will combine the first meditation we learned above with our conscious presence.
-The basic steps are same as meditation 1, but with deeper awareness on the sense of presence, the joy of being alive, the immensity of the present moment.
+In this deep breathing meditation, we will combine the first 2 meditations we learned above with our conscious presence.
+The basic steps are same as meditations above, but with deeper awareness on the sense of presence, the joy of being alive, the immensity of the present moment.
 This mediation is the doorway to infinite joy, energy and rejuvenation.